-- Personal Capital: This free online tool will automatically track and categorize your spending.
+- Empower: This free online tool will automatically track and categorize your spending.
 It also tracks all of your investments.

-- Mint.com: This free tool is similar to Personal Capital and is a popular option.
+- Mint.com: This free tool is similar to Empower and is a popular option.

 - YNAB: This is our favorite budgeting app.

 You’ll find a complete list of the best budgeting apps here.

 Your credit card company may all provide a free spending app.
 Discover, for example, has an excellent tool that tracks your spending on the card by category.